flutter/website/src/tools/devtools/performance.md

 description: Learn how to use the DevTools performance view.
 ---

+{% include docs/yt_shims.liquid %}

 {{site.alert.note}}
   The DevTools performance view works for Flutter mobile and desktop apps.
   For web apps, Flutter adds timeline events to the performance panel of Chrome DevTools instead.
   To learn about profiling web apps, check out [Debugging web performance][].
 {{site.alert.end}}